davidschlachter/lychnos/README.md

 FLUSH PRIVILEGES;
 ```

 Then, copy `.env.sample` in `src/backend` to `.env` and update the database connection string.
 Be sure to load the environment variables from `.env` before starting `lychnos`.
 The easiest way to start the backend is to `go run .` in `src/backend`.
+Since the application does not provide authentication, a reverse proxy should provide access control.

+## Deployment

+I put the backend behind an nginx reverse proxy for the `/api` path, and put the React frontend into `/app` (served statically with nginx) on the same domain.